How to set up remarketing lists in AdWords & Analytics

 If you are still unsure follow this step-by-step video:

-There are two different methods of setting up analytics remarketing, it all depends on what current analytics tracking code your site is using.
+There are two different methods to create a remarketing list in google analytics and it all depends on what current analytics tracking code your site is using.

 - Universal tracking code.